kornelski/cargo-deb/README.md

 - **merge-assets.by.src**: Merges this list of assets to the parent list of assets, joining on the source path.
 Will replace both the destination path and permissions.

 **Note**: Using both `append`, and a `by.*` option are allowed, w/ the former being applied before the latter.

+The special `"$auto"` entry is not expanded before merging.
+Explicit paths take precedence over `"$auto"`.

 #### Example of `merge-assets`